Uranothauma nubifer

 Uranothauma nubifer, the black heart or black-heart branded blue, is a butterfly of the family Lycaenidae.
 It is found from Ethiopia to South Africa.
-It is also found in eastern Zaire.
+It is also found in eastern Democratic Republic of the Congo.

 The wingspan is 22–26 mm for males and 24–28 mm for females.
 Adults are on wing year-round, with a peak from November to February.

 The larvae feed on Acacia species, including A. karroo.